Kterpis/Putnam_Lab_Notebook/_posts/2021-11-16-20211116-RNA-DNA-extractions-from-E5-project.md

  **Addtional Notes**
   - 473, and 903 had pigment in the final RNA elution
   - Gel looks like absolute trash.
-I put blame on using gel green instead of gel green.
+I put blame on using gel red instead of gel green.